 High school juniors and seniors also have the opportunity to spend two weeks in the Fab Lab with our four-week Maker’s Academy (Vermont Fab Lab Workshop), part of UVM’s Summer Academy.
 Half the month of July will be spent on campus (housing is available) and the other half online; spend the whole month exploring how innovators in engineering, contemporary art, architecture, and the DIY maker movement solve problems and advance ideas.
 If engineering draft and design is of more interest to your pre-college student, be sure to check out CEMS’s Pre-Engineering Academy this summer, Engineering Design (Solid Works).

-High-school students from around the state and US are getting ready to join us on campus for the Governor’s Institutes of Vermont Engineering Institute.
+High-school students from around the state and US are getting ready to join us on campus for the Governor’s Institutes of Vermont Engineering Institute, link.
 From July 11-18, students will get their hands dirty with projects that explore basic and advanced engineering concepts with their peers and professional experts.
 At the same time, teachers will also be on campus, but as students!
 Learning about how to better integrate the Next Generation Science Standards into their classrooms and enhance STEM and STEAM education, teacher-learners will be participating in one of CEMS’s Vermont Engineering Initiative courses, Engineering Design Principles.